 - 1 to 2 tablespoons extra virgin olive oil

-- Place Davidson’s Safest Choice Eggs in a pot of water and place over high heat.
+- Place eggs in a pot of water and place over high heat.
 Once the water begins to boil, turn the heat down to medium-high and continue to boil for about 6-8 minutes.
 Remove from the eggs from the water and place into a separate bowl with cold water to help the eggs cool down.
 Peel the shells off and slice the eggs in half, lengthwise.

 - Remove the cooked yolk from the eggs, place into a medium-sized bowl and mix together with a spoon.
 Chop up all of the cooked egg whites and set aside.
 In the bowl with the cooked egg yolks, add in the celery, green onions, 1 tablespoon of mayonnaise, the Dijon mustard and the salt and pepper.
 Mix well, taste and adjust any seasonings as needed.